jrvansuita/CheckNewAppVersionAvailable/README.md

 See the [LICENSE](/LICENSE.txt). file for license rights and limitations (MIT).

 ## Support on Beerpay
 Hey dude!
-Help me out for a couple of :beers:!
+Help me out for a glass of :beers:!

 <a href="https://www.instagram.com/jnrvans/" target="_blank">